zjykzj/pnno/demo/imagenet_lmdb/README.md

 convert [ImageNet](http://www.image-net.org/) to LMDB

-Assume that the train / Val directory is in the current path after Imagenet decompression
+Assume that the train / val directory is in the current path after Imagenet decompression

 Execute the following command: